SATYAYUVAKRISHNA/PythonDeveloper/README.md

 ---

+## ✅ List of Programs:

-## 1. Sum of Two Numbers
+### 1. Sum of Two Numbers
 **Approach:**
-Created a function that accepts two integers and returns their sum.
+Took two integers as input and returned their sum using simple arithmetic.

-**Challenges:**
+**Challenges Faced:**
-None – basic arithmetic.
+None – basic arithmetic logic.

-**Solution:**
-Used `a + b` and returned the result from a function.
+**Learning:**
+Practiced taking inputs and using functions.

 ---

-## 2. Odd or Even
+### 2. Odd or Even
 **Approach:**
-Checked whether the input number is divisible by 2.
+Checked if the input number is divisible by 2 using the modulus operator.

-**Challenges:**
-Simple logic, no issues.

-**Solution:**
-Used modulus operator `%` to determine parity.
+**Challenges Faced:**
+None.

+**Learning:**
+Learned use of conditional statements and modulus operator.

 ---

-## 3. Factorial Calculation
+### 3. Factorial Calculation
 **Approach:**
-Used both a manual loop and Python's `math.factorial()` function.
+Calculated factorial using both a manual loop and Python’s `math.factorial()` function.

-**Challenges:**
-Understanding and managing loop logic correctly.

-**Solution:**
-Looped from 1 to `n` and multiplied incrementally; also used built-in function.
+**Challenges Faced:**
+Understanding loop-based logic.

+**Learning:**
+Gained confidence in loops and library functions.

 ---

-## 4. Fibonacci Sequence
+### 4. Fibonacci Sequence
 **Approach:**
-Generated Fibonacci numbers iteratively using two variables `a` and `b`.
+Generated Fibonacci series using two variables in an iterative loop.

-**Challenges:**
+**Challenges Faced:**
-Maintaining the current and next terms correctly during iteration.
+Maintaining correct values of the current and next term.

-**Solution:**
-Used a for-loop with `a, b = 0, 1` and `a, b = b, a + b`.
+**Learning:**
+Learned how to work with loops and sequence generation.

 ---

-## 5. Reverse a String
+### 5. Reverse a String
 **Approach:**
-Used Python slicing to reverse the string.
+Used Python string slicing to reverse the string.

-**Challenges:**
-None – straightforward with Python’s features.

-**Solution:**
-Returned `s[::-1]`.
+**Challenges Faced:**
+None.

+**Learning:**
+Practiced string manipulation.

 ---

-## 6. Palindrome Check
+### 6. Palindrome Check
 **Approach:**
-Checked whether a string is equal to its reversed version.
+Compared the original string with its reversed version.

-**Challenges:**
-No major challenge, but could consider ignoring cases and spaces in future improvements.

-**Solution:**
-Used `s == s[::-1]`.
+**Challenges Faced:**
+None.

+**Learning:**
+Learned about string comparison.

 ---

-## 7. Leap Year Check
+### 7. Leap Year Check
 **Approach:**
-Used standard rules for leap year checking.
+Used standard leap year checking rules.

-**Challenges:**
+**Challenges Faced:**
-Understanding the edge case (divisible by 100 but not by 400).
+Understanding century year conditions (divisible by 100 but not 400).

-**Solution:**
-Used condition: `(year % 4 == 0 and year % 100 != 0) or (year % 400 == 0)`.
+**Learning:**
+Reinforced conditional logic.

 ---

-## 8. Armstrong Number
+### 8. Armstrong Number
 **Approach:**
-Raised each digit of the number to the power equal to the number of digits and summed them.
+Calculated the sum of digits raised to the power of number of digits.

-**Challenges:**
+**Challenges Faced:**
-Managing conversions between string and integer.
+Managing digit extraction and exponentiation.

-**Solution:**
-Used: `sum(int(d)**power for d in str(n)) == n`.
+**Learning:**
+Improved skills in number manipulation.

 ---

-## Caesar Cipher – Custom Encryption & Decryption
+### 9. Prime Number Check
 **Approach:**
-The Caesar Cipher is one of the simplest and oldest encryption techniques.
-It works by shifting each letter in the message by a fixed number of positions in the alphabet.
-For example, if the shift is 3, then A becomes D, B becomes E, and so on.
-I implemented this manually without using any encryption libraries, which helped me understand how encryption works at a basic level.

-The program accepts a plain text message and a key (the number of positions to shift), then outputs the encrypted text.
-It also supports decryption by applying the opposite shift.

-**Challenges:**
-- I had to make sure the encryption worked for both **uppercase and lowercase** letters.
-- I needed to **ignore special characters and spaces** without affecting the format.
-- Handling the **wrap-around logic** when shifting letters beyond 'Z' or 'z' required some careful math.

-**Solution:**
-- Used `ord()` to get the ASCII value of the letter.
-- Subtracted the base ASCII value (`'A'` or `'a'`) to shift letters within a 0–25 range.
-- Used `(position + shift) % 26` to handle wrap-around.
-- Converted the result back to a character using `chr()`.
-- For decryption, the same function is reused by passing a **negative shift**.

-**What I Learned:**
-This helped me understand how simple encryption algorithms work and gave me practical experience with string manipulation, loops, and conditionals.
-It also deepened my appreciation for the complexity behind even basic security methods.
+Checked divisibility of number from 2 to √n.

+**Challenges Faced:**
+Understanding loop range and efficiency.

+**Learning:**
+Gained knowledge about prime number checking logic.

 ---

+### 10. Sum of Digits
+**Approach:**
+Converted number to string, iterated through digits, and summed them.

+**Challenges Faced:**
+Handling negative numbers by using absolute value.

+**Learning:**
+Learned digit-wise operations.

+---

+### 11. LCM and GCD
+**Approach:**
+Used Python’s `math.gcd()` for GCD and formula for LCM.

+**Challenges Faced:**
+Understanding GCD-LCM relationship.

+**Learning:**
+Learned use of built-in math library and number theory basics.

+---

+### 12. List Reversal (Without Built-in reverse())
+**Approach:**
+Reversed a list manually using two-pointer method.

+**Challenges Faced:**
+Handling index swapping correctly.

+**Learning:**
+Strengthened knowledge of list indexing.

+---

+### 13. Sort a List
+**Approach:**
+Used Python’s built-in `sorted()` function to sort the list.

+**Challenges Faced:**
+None.

+**Learning:**
+Practiced use of built-in functions.

+---

+### 14. Remove Duplicates from List
+**Approach:**
+Converted list to set and back to list to remove duplicates.

+**Challenges Faced:**
+Preserving original order (could improve using collections in future).

+**Learning:**
+Learned about Python sets and their properties.

+---

+### 15. String Length (Without len())
+**Approach:**
+Manually counted characters in a string using a loop.

+**Challenges Faced:**
+None.

+**Learning:**
+Strengthened looping concepts.

+---

+### 16. Count Vowels and Consonants
+**Approach:**
+Iterated through each character and checked if it’s a vowel or consonant.

+**Challenges Faced:**
+Differentiating between vowels, consonants, and non-alphabet characters.

+**Learning:**
+Improved string iteration and conditional checks.

+---

+### 17. Caesar Cipher (Encryption & Decryption)
+**Approach:**
+Shifted each letter by a key value (both for encryption and decryption).

+**Challenges Faced:**
+- Handling wrap-around cases for 'z' and 'Z'.
+- Maintaining case sensitivity.
+- Ignoring special characters.

+**Learning:**
+Learned basics of text encryption and decryption.

+---

+### 18. Maze Generator and Solver
+**Approach:**
+Created a simple 2D maze using lists and solved it using depth-first search (DFS) or similar traversal.

+**Challenges Faced:**
+- Representing the maze grid.
+- Finding a path from start to end.
+- Handling boundary conditions.

+**Learning:**
+Understood recursion and backtracking.
+Gained knowledge of problem-solving in grid-based environments.

+---

-## 📘 Conclusion
+## ✅ Conclusion:

-This mini project helped me reinforce important core Python programming skills like loops, conditionals, functions, and string operations.
-The Caesar Cipher task, especially, gave me hands-on exposure to encryption logic and how data can be secured using basic principles.

-Creating the documentation helped me organize and reflect on my thought process, which improved both my problem-solving clarity and my ability to communicate technical solutions effectively — a vital skill for any future developer.
+This mini project helped me:

+- Strengthen my core Python programming skills.
+- Learn how to write clean functions.
+- Practice loops, conditionals, string manipulation, list operations, and basic algorithms.
+- Implement simple encryption techniques like Caesar Cipher.
+- Work on logic building and problem-solving.

 ---